Amanda Schultz Patrick, C.P.A., board president

 Glenn Smith, board vice president

 Glenn Smith is a dedicated choral enthusiast.
 He has sung in music groups all of his life.
-After service in the United States Navy, he pursued his dream of singing; Smith holds a Bachelor of Music degree from Stetson University in DeLand, Fla.
+Therefore, after service in the United States Navy, he pursued his dream of singing; Smith holds a Bachelor of Music degree from Stetson University in DeLand, Fla.

 Smith moved to the Omaha area in 2010.
 He currently teaches voice and is a professional landscaper.
 He joined the Voices of Omaha tenor section in 2011; Smith joined the board of directors in 2013.